Varieties of Elementary Abelian Lie Algebras and Degrees of Modules: Categories of Modules of constant -rank

-Suppose that $G_i$ has a root system of type $A_{np-1}$.
-Then there is a simply connected covering $\SL(np) \stackrel{\pi}{\lra} G_i$, whose scheme-theoretic (finite) kernel $K$ is contained in the multiplicative group $\GG_{np}$.
+Suppose that the root system of $G_i$ has type $A_{np-1}$.
+Then there is a simply connected covering $\SL(np) \stackrel{\pi}{\lra} G_i$, whose scheme-theoretic finite kernel $\cK$ is contained in the multiplicative group $\mu_{(np)}$ of $np$-th roots of unity.
 There results an exact sequence